patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   wget "https://<icp_master_ip>:8443/api/cli/icp-linux-amd64" --no-check-certificate
   ```

-4. Issue the following command to install the ICP CLI
+4. Run the following command to install the ICP CLI:

   ```
   bx plugin install ./icp-linux-amd64
   ```

-5. Issue the following command to login the ICP CLI in to your ICP Cluster.
+5. Run the following command to login the ICP CLI in to your ICP Cluster:

   ```
   bx pr login -a https://<icp_master_ip>:8443 --skip-ssl-validation
   ```

-6. Enter `username: admin` and `password: admin` when prompted and select the `mycluster Account` as shown below
+6. Enter `username: admin` and `password: admin` when prompted, and select the `mycluster Account` as shown below.

   ```
   # bx pr login -a https://9.37.138.189:8443 --skip-ssl-validation